alshoja/Codeignitor-configured/readme.rst

 What is CodeIgniter_Configured
 ###################

-CodeIgniter is an Application Development Framework - a toolkit - for people who build web sites using PHP.
-Its goal is to enable you to develop projects much faster than you could if you were writing code from scratch, by providing a rich set of libraries for commonly needed tasks, as well as a simple interface and logical structure to access these libraries.
-CodeIgniter lets you creatively focus on your project by minimizing the amount of code needed for a given task.The Framework is jut configured for production purpose No need of reconfiguiring
+CodeIgniter is an Application Development Framework,The Framework is just configured for production purpose No need of reconfiguiring,simply create the controller all basic libraries and urls are loaded in this package and also htaccess file is also set for avoiding index.php from the core framework

 *******************
 Release Information